Pork Tenderloin with Roasted Vegetable Gravy

 Tangy Mustard

-I love adding this tangy mustard glaze listed in the recipe to the outside of these tenderloins as they roast to add a wonderful layer of flavor to this dish.
-If you are not a fan of these flavors, you can omit this step and just roast the pork with the Montreal steak seasoning on it.
+I love adding this tangy mustard glaze listed in the recipe to the outside of these tenderloins as they roast to add a wonderful layer of flavor to the dish.

-if you love this pork recipe, give my BEST EVER Pork Chop Recipe a try!
+If you love this pork recipe, give my BEST EVER Pork Chop Recipe a try!